nesquena/gitdocs/README.md

 gitdocs start -D
 ```

+Once gitdocs has been started and is monitoring the correct directories, simply start editing or adding files to your
-and gitdocs can be easily stopped and restarted:
+designated git repos and changes will be automatically pushed.
+Gitdocs can be easily stopped or restarted:

 ```
 gitdocs stop
 gitdocs restart
 ```

+### Exploring Gitdocs

 For an overview of gitdocs current status, run: